verrio/snmpb/readme.txt

-lib/smi.c "Fixed a bug on paths with spaces in smiReadConfig()" lib/data.c, loadModule() -> changed allowed mib files extensions lib/util.c, smiIsPath() -> removed condition for "." in filename
+lib/smi.c "Fixed a bug on paths with spaces in smiReadConfig()" lib/data.c, loadModule() -> changed allowed mib files extensions lib/util.c, smiIsPath() -> removed condition for "." in filename lib/snprintf.c, "Upgraded snprintf.c from source to support 64 bits printing on Windows"

 QWT is taken from http://qwt.sourceforge.net
 Version: 5.1.0